kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - talk about how it doesn't make sense for God to be filtering people based on who can believe on bad evidence.
 Respond to or use [this](https://philosophiesofmen.blogspot.com/2013/04/the-argument-from-divine-hiddenness-why.html)
 - talk about how the concept of sin is psychologically harmful, like in [this meme](https://www.reddit.com/r/exmormon/comments/m9op82/what_a_loving_god/)
 - include this [comic](https://www.reddit.com/r/exmormon/comments/m79dj8/the_great_apostasy_god_forgot_about_earth_for/) that put the idea of a Great Apostasy and the weird stuff of the Restoration in a humorous light
+- talk about how this religion doesn't really innovate on the subject of morality much.
+Mention how the world already knows a lot about safety from dangerous things (like from alcohol for example).

 ## to do